 Army Headquarters is responsible for the policy and control of the Australian Army.
-The Military Board consists of the Minister for the Army, President; the Chief of the General Staff; the Vice Chief of the General Staff; the Adjutant-General; the Quartermaster-General; the Master-General of the Ordnance; the Deputy Chief of the General Staff; the Citizen Military Forces Member; and the Secretary, Department of the Army.
+The Military Board consists of the Minister for the Army, President; the Chief of the General Staff; the Vice Chief of the General Staff; the Chief of Operations; the Chief of Personnel; the Chief of Logistics; the Chief of Matériel; the Citizen Military Forces Member; and the Secretary, Department of the Army.
 After the 1939-45 War, Command Headquarters were established to implement Army Headquarters policy and to command and administer those units placed under their authority.
-Command Headquarters are established in the capital cities of Australia and Papua New Guinea.
-The geographic extent of Commands is as follows.
+Command Headquarters are established in the capital cities of Australia.
+The geographic extent of Commands is sa follows.